phil-scott-78/thirty25-11ty/src/posts/commandline-mediatr.md

 By being able to test the syntax of your commands what options are being created you can quickly troubleshoot issues with command line syntax errors without needing to execute commands.

+## Is This All Worth It?

+Much like adding MediatR to an ASP.NET Core app, we need to weight the pros and cons of using it in a console app.

+### Pros

+-   Consistent coding structure.
+By using the mediator pattern we have a consistent structure to each of our commands from how they are defined all the way to how they are executed.
+-   Testability.
+With each verb in its own handler testing the code outside of `Program.Main` becomes much easier.
+-   Leverage existing code.
+I've added small command line apps that support larger ASP.NET Core apps.
+With so much infrastructure configuration being done via our container configuration with ASP.NET being able to have a shared container can sometimes prove quite valuable.
+-   Easy of maintenance.
+To add a new command we don't need to mess with the entry point of the application.
+-   Extensibility.
+Just like using MediatR in ASP.NET, using it in a console app allows new extensibility options.
+For example we could add [FluentValidation](https://fluentvalidation.net/) as a behavior to have a consistent validation story.
+Or we could configure our DI container differently if a `--dry-run` parameter is passed.

+### Cons

+-   More complexity in starting a new project.
+Not gonna lie, I had to copy and paste from some code I wrote a while ago on how to pull a generic object out of the command line parser.
+Thankfully we only need to write this one.
+-   For simple apps dealing with an IoC container is just silly.
+Creating a new instance of a class or even just leveraging static methods is just fine for small console apps.
+No need for all this ceremony.
+-   Unfamiliar code structure.
+Those who haven't encountered MediatR struggle with figuring out how it all ties together.
+There is no right click and "Go To Handler" in Visual Studio that tells you what executes next, and stack traces can get out of control.

+All those points being equal, my breaking point for going this route is the addition of verbs to my console app.
+If our console app has one path (or a UI) then MediatR just gets in the way.
+But once we start growing and adding verbs the work at first pays off every time we add a new on.